 Our longest-selling scale model is of the NASA Voyager Spacecraft.
 The two spacecraft were launched in 1977 for a grand tour of the solar system, and as of 2019 they are still communicating regularly with their team of engineers and scientists on Earth, from beyond the heliosphere.
 On the SCI Kit Voyager model, the most challenging part, arguably, is its dish antenna, which Voyager uses for communicating with Earth, and to carry out various radio-science experiments.
 (Additionally, on February 14, 1990 Voyager 1 used its HGA as a sun shield while taking the famous "Family Portrait" of the solar system.)
 In 1987 when we introduced the Voyager SCI Kit, its High-Gain Antenna, HGA, main reflector dish was represented by a circle of laser-cut paper that folded into a shallow cone.
 It was minimally realistic.
 Since 1994, the kit (http://spacecraftkits.com/Voyager.html) includes a styrofoam dish instead.
 Its shape is not parabolic, as it should be, though the difference is hardly noticable.
 Still, though, the laser-cut paper versionHGA assembly has five additional paper parts to contend with.
-Now, in our Shapeways Shop, the whole HGA unit is available.
-The one peice includes the main reflector with sun-sensor port, the tripod and subreflector, the low-gain antenna, and the feedcone.
-And the main reflector has the appropriate parabolic shape.
+Now, in our Shapeways Shop, the whole HGA assembly is available as one piece.
+It includes the main reflector with the sun-sensor port and the feedcone, the tripod and subreflector, and the low-gain antenna and waveguide.
+Plus, the main reflector has the appropriate parabolic shape.